PlatformStories/circular-tank-detector/README.md

 #### Runtime

 This will depend on the amount of objects detected by Protogen in the image.
-Running over a
+Running on the provided 30km2 image over UAE takes approximately 10 minutes to generate candidates objects, chip them from the original image, and classify the 21146 candidates.

 ## Development